Summary

 Research

-My research not only considers representation but also the question of 'so what'?
+I am also working on an edited collection on the Netflix series BoJack Horseman and several smaller projects on PTSD in comics and television.
+All of my research aims to answer the question 'so what'?
 I want to write about why we should care about these issues.
-What is it about the current climate that makes these comics important documents in the wider discussions of people and politics?
+What is it about the current climate that makes comics important documents in the wider discussions of people and politics?

 Publications